EnchanteHQ/enchante/README.md

 - Feel Free to Open a PR/Issue for any feature or bug(s).
 - Make sure you follow the community guidelines!
-- Feel free to open an issue to ask a question/discuss anything about Enchante App.
+- Feel free to open an issue to ask a question/discuss anything about Enchanté App.
 - Have a feature request?
 Open an Issue!